python/cpython/Doc/library/email.encoders.rst

 should also set the :mailheader:`Content-Transfer-Encoding` header as appropriate.

 Note that these functions are not meaningful for a multipart message.
-They must be applied to individual subparts instead, and will throw a :exc:`TypeError` if passed a message whose type is multipart.
+They must be applied to individual subparts instead, and will raise a :exc:`TypeError` if passed a message whose type is multipart.

 Here are the encoding functions provided: